Jon Gosselin Sparks Engagement Buzz With Date Night Pic With Girlfriend Colleen Conrad: ‘I Love This Woman!’

 While Jon is in a serious, committed relationship with Colleen, a woman he has known for years, Kate remains single after a disastrous turn on the TLC spinoff Kate Plus Date.

-Earlier this year, Kate told Fox News she doesn’t “like the ‘M’ word,” and admitted it gives her ” anxiety and panic” to talk about getting married again after 10 years with Jon.
+Earlier this year, Kate told Fox News she doesn’t “like the ‘M’ word,” and admitted it gives her “anxiety and panic” to talk about getting married again after 10 years with Jon.

 While his relationship is thriving, Jon previously downplayed his ex’s chances of finding love on a reality show.
 In an interview with Us Weekly, Jon said, “I don’t think anyone can [find love on TV].
 I think you need to find it [organically].”